-Discharge Point Name Monitoring S Monitoring Location Name Monitoring Location Description M-INFA At the South Orange County Wastewater Authority (SOCWA) J.B.
-Latham Wastewater Plant (WP) and at a location where all influent flows to the treatment plant are accounted for in monitoring events; upstream of any in-plant return flow and where representative samples of influent can be collected.
+Discharge Point Name Monitoring Location Name Monitoring Location Description M-INFA At the South Orange County Wastewater Authority (SOCWA) J.B.
+Latham Wastewater Plant (WP) and at a location where all influent flows to the treatment plant are accounted for in monitoring events; upstream of any in-plant return flows; and where representative samples of influent can be collected.
 M-INFB At the Santa Margarita Water District (SMWD) Chiquita Water Reclamation Plant (WRP) and at a location where all influent flows to the treatment plant are accounted for in monitoring events; upstream of any in-plant return flows; and where representative samples of influent can be collected.
 M-INFC At the SOCWA 3A Reclamation Plant (RP) and at a location where all influent flows to the treatment plant are accounted for in monitoring events; upstream of any in-plant return flows; and where representative samples of influent can be collected.
 M-INFD At the City of San Clemente WRP and at a location where all influent flows to the treatment plant are accounted for in monitoring events; upstream of any in-plant return flows; and where representative samples of influent can be collected.
 001 M-001 At a location where representative samples of commingled effluent from all contributors to the San Juan Creek Ocean Outfall (SJCOO).
 Monitoring shall be performed in the sampling vault in the Doheny State Beach Park through a sampling port in the outfall pipe.
 M-001A Final effluent from the SOCWA J.B.
 Latham WP and downstream of any in-plant return flows and disinfection units where representative samples of effluent treated solely at the treatment plant can be collected.
-Final effluent from the SMWD Chiquita WRP and downstrea return flows and disinfection units where representative sample Final effluent from the SMWD Chiquita WRP and downstream of any in-plant return flows and disinfection units where representative samples of effluent treated solely at the treatment plant can be collected.
+M-001B Final effluent from the SMWD Chiquita WRP and downstream of any in-plant return flows and disinfection units where representative samples of effluent treated solely at the treatment plant can be collected.